Paint The Town™ FAQs

 - Painting the house exterior

-Once you receive your paint and supplies at Distribution on May 20, you can start prepping and painting at any time.
+Once you receive your paint and supplies at Distribution on June 5, you can start prepping and painting at any time.
 Be sure to communicate with your assigned homeowner so they know when to expect you.
-You will have 3 weeks to work – we ask that projects are complete by Paint The Town™ Day - June 10, 2017.
+We ask that projects are complete by Paint The Town™ Day - September 11, 2021 unless other arrangements need to be made.

 Why is there a $100 team registration fee and what if my group is unable to pay it?

-The registration fee was implemented a few years ago to help cover the increasing costs of paint, supplies and program operations.
+The registration fee helps cover the increasing costs of paint, supplies, and program operations.
 We continue to see a great need for this program, and with your help, we can continue this program and serve more homeowners than last year.

-Many low-income, senior and disabled homeowners cannot physically manage or afford routine maintenance on their homes.
+Many low-income, senior, and disabled homeowners cannot physically manage or afford routine maintenance on their homes.
 They need Paint The Town™ to maintain their independent living status and keep their homes and neighborhoods well-maintained.
-Since 1983, over 87,000 volunteers have revitalized 3,210 homes.
+Since 1983, over 89,300 volunteers have revitalized nearly 3,300 homes.
 Due to increased costs of paint, supplies, and program operations, we need YOUR help to make sure that Paint The Town™ continues for years to come!

 How do I win the great prizes?

-Each bucket you buy or sell gets you 1 raffle ticket into the drawing.
+Each bucket you buy gets you 1 raffle ticket into the drawing.
 Please view the contest rules.

 I don't have a team to join.
 Can I still participate?